texttheater/produce/manual.md

     resulting string must be a Python literal.
 If “truthy”, the rule matches and its expansion/execution continues.
 If “falsy”, the rule does not match the target and Produce proceeds with the next rule, trying to match the target.
-Also see [Multiple wildcards, regular expressions and matching conditions](#multiple-wildcards-regular-expressions-and-matching-conditions).</dd>
+Also see <a href="#multiple-wildcards-regular-expressions-and-matching-conditions">Multiple wildcards, regular expressions and matching conditions</a>.</dd>
     <dt><code>dep.*</code></dt>
     <dd>The asterisk stands for a name chosen by you, which is the actual name
     of the variable the attribute value will be assigned to.
 The <code>dep.</code> prefix,